subvisual/blog/pages/posts/2016/08-august/91-from-client-to-partner.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/158/image@2x.jpg
 tags:
   - general
+intro: "Starting a fresh, new project is a wonderful feeling.
+It is immaculate, filled with ambitious expectations, with an endless world of exciting possibilities that tingle our creative brains."
 ---

 Starting a fresh, new project is a wonderful feeling.
 It is immaculate, filled with ambitious expectations, with an endless world of exciting possibilities that tingle our creative brains.